 ACR 133.
-DOMESTIC REFRIGERATION (1·4·3)
+DOMESTIC REFRIGERATION (1.4.3)

-This course covers domestic and light commercial refrigeration applications.
+This course covers domestic refrigerators and freezers.
 Emphasis is placed on installation, removal, and maintenance of components.
-Upon completion, students should be able to service and adjust domestic and light commercial refrigeration systems.
+Upon completion, students should be able to service and adjust domestic refrigeration units.

 ACR 134.
 ICE MACHINES (1.4.3)